ucsd-progsys/liquidhaskell/docs/mkDocs/docs/specifications.md

 f :: x:t0 -> {v:t1 | p x v}
 f x =
-  let -- the lemma0 binding is unused by e but it is still available
+  let -- the lemma0 binding is unused by e, but it is still available
       -- for Liquid Haskell to use it lemma0 = lemma x in e